Project Management: Pulling the Strings

 What happens after the first Version

 After the release is before the release.
-The life cycle of a digital product does not end with the go-live of the first version or even the Minimum Viable Product (MVP).
+The life cycle of a digital product doesn't end with the go-live of the first version or even the Minimum Viable Product (MVP).
 On the one hand, the product goes into operation and needs to be supported; on the other hand, the marketing machinery really gets going after the release of the first version.
 In addition, in the vast majority of cases there will be requests for changes.
-And the world does not stand still: further developments, improvements and new features need to be planned on a long-term roadmap.
+And the world doesn't stand still: further developments, improvements and new features need to be planned on a long-term roadmap.
 In addition, there are possible changes in external conditions such as operating system updates or new legal requirements in the area of data protection, to name two examples, which can make updates necessary.
 With good release and roadmap planning, we keep lifecycle management under control.

-Why Apps with love should accompany your Digital Project
+Why Apps with love should accompany your digital project

 We can draw on this experience and have the possibility to put together our teams according to the skills and methods required.